 Good first contributions

-If you want to contribute to offpunk, here are a list of tasks which can probably be done with a little work but do not require to touch the whole codebase.
+If you want to contribute to offpunk, here are a list of tasks which can probably be done with a little work but do not require to touch the whole code base.

 If you are interested, please announce yourself on the offpunk-devel mailing list.

-Cache Triming (Good first-contribution - medium level)
+Cache Trimming (Good first-contribution - medium level)

 You need to like playing with file systems properties.